Andrea Stewart-Cousins: New York State Senate

 Stewart-Cousins first ran for New York State Senate in 2004, but incumbent Republican Sen. Nicholas Spano defeated her by a margin of 18 votes.
 In 2006, she challenged Spano again and defeated him.
-As of 2019, Senate District 35 includes all of Greenburgh and Scarsdale and portions of Yonkers, White Plains and New Rochelle.
+As of 2019, Senate District 35 includes all of the Towns of Greenburgh and Mt.
+Pleasant, and portions of Yonkers.

 Stewart-Cousins voted in favor of same-sex marriage legislation on December 2, 2009, but the bill was defeated.
 A same-sex marriage law was eventually passed in 2011.
 Stewart-Cousins is a vocal supporter of abortion rights, and has pushed for legislation to expand abortion access in the State of New York.

 On April 17, 2010, it was reported that Stewart-Cousins was under consideration by then-gubernatorial candidate Andrew Cuomo to be his running mate.
 Cuomo ultimately chose Rochester mayor Bob Duffy instead.

 Senate Democratic Leader

 On December 17, 2012, Stewart-Cousins was elected Senate Democratic Leader.
 Stewart-Cousins is the first woman in history to lead a conference in the New York State Legislature.